Jump to:Page Content

 MPA/ID core courses are taught by our top professors.
-In the first year, MPA/ID students can expect to be taught by an experienced team including full professors Abadie, Frankel, Khwaja, Pande, and Rodrik.
+In the first year, MPA/ID students can expect to be taught by an experienced team including professors Andrews, Campante, Frankel, Khwaja, Pande, Pritchett, and Walton.
 The rigorous core of required courses includes the following course sequences:

 These complementary courses enable the students to combine high-level economic and empirical analysis with a sophisticated understanding of institutional realities and possibilities.